chrislicodes/udacity-data-analyst-nanodegree/README.md

 * Calculate a moving average
 * Create a line chart

 I analyzed local and global temperature data and compared the temperature trends in three german cities to overall global temperature trends.
 After some data cleaning I created a function to assist the data processing and visualization with some options to play around with.
-This included also the calculation of a simple linear regression to visualize the trends.
+This included also the calculation of a simple linear regression to visualize trends.

 ![Global Weather Trend](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/global_weather_trend.png)